gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 sword, and beckoned to Piaerre.
 "On my shoulders," he ordered.
 "No, standing, not sitting.
 I'll steady you."

-With a hand around each of her ankles, he slowly stood up.
+With a hand around each of Piaerre's ankles, Razi slowly stood up.
 Piaerre grabbed a nearby branch to keep his balance.
 "Good, now, do you see the cleft in the tree, just above your head?
 Yes?
 Good.
 Erileine, pass me the case.
 Can you wedge it in?  *La*, no, higher than that.
 Don't be so gentle, it isn't silk.
 Good.
 Now my sword.
 This you can be gentle with–we're a thousand gallops and a hundred years away from anyone who could make another like it."

 The Starboard Town militia ambushed them a hundred strides later, where the road snake around the remains of a long-ago landslide.